MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Merge-CMConflictingRecord.md

 ```

 ## DESCRIPTION
-The **Merge-CMConflictingRecord** cmdlet merges a new Microsoft System Center Configuration Manager client record with a conflicting client record that has the same hardware information.
+The **Merge-CMConflictingRecord** cmdlet merges a new Configuration Manager client record with a conflicting client record that has the same hardware information.

 When Configuration Manager recognizes a new client, it uses hardware information to check whether it previously created a record for that computer.
 For example, you might have reinstalled the operating system.